dr-crunch/nullification-loops/README.md

 The materials include pre-litigation notices, emails to several Members of the European Parliament, and detailed records of unacknowledged correspondence sent to parliamentary committees.
 Ultimately, the sources warn that this failure of institutional accountability will cause significant reputational damage to Ireland during its 2026 EU Council Presidency.
 This collection serves as a formal evidence base intended to trigger judicial review or international intervention.

-The following is a comprehensive inventory of the files identified within the "Governmentality 2026" folder:
+The following is a comprehensive inventory of the files identified within the *Governmentality 2026* folder:

 ### **I. Correspondence & Formal Submissions (PDF Documents)**